acdick/cruise_industry_blue_ocean_strategy/README.md

 ## Option Planning
 BLUE OCEAN STRATEGY | VALUE INNOVATION | FOUR ACTIONS FRAMEWORK | STRATEGY CANVAS | PORTFOLIO REVIEW

+Strategic options for the cruise industry were formulated by:
+1. Developing strategic direction to target white space market opportunities with Blue Ocean Strategy via value innovation
+2. Creating an option set by reshaping the business model of mass market cruise lines with the Four Actions Framework
+3. Evaluating options against each other by comparing their properties using the Strategy Canvas

+- [x] **Strategic Direction**<br>

+- [x] **Option Set**<br>

 **Four Actions Framework: Hub and Spoke Eco-Tourism**<br>

 <p align="center">